namtoki/English/stock/01_framework/conversation/response.md

 - Not yet.
 - I wish I could, but I have to be out of town.
 - Hey, Toshi?
 I'm trying to work, Emily! (邪魔しないで)
+- I'm ... ing ... at the moment
   - Hang on.
 I'm just finishing up an email at the moment
 - I'll think about it.
 - No. I'm Okay.